sanjoydasjoy/AI-ML-DL-algorithmic-Pathway/1 Machine Learning/1 Supervised Learning/6 K Nearest Neighbors/README.md

 <br>
 Instead, it directly uses the data points to make decisions based on their relationships.

+Parametric nature: Mean, median, mode.
+They depends on data distributions.
+Also, linear regression. it is also parametric.

 ## Classification Problems
 KNN is **mainly** used for **classification** problems.
 For example, in a handwritten digit recognition task, each digit (0-9) can be represented as an image.
 When a new digit image is inputted, KNN looks at the k nearest digit images in the training set.
 If, for instance, (k = 5) the closest **five images** consist of three '7's and two '9's, the algorithm assigns the label '7' to the new image based on majority voting.